 The Costa Rican are famous for their relaxed way of being and an approach to life where finding happiness is important.
 As they say: Pura Vida!
 It’s an easy place to travel and connect with locals.
 The Ticos are extremely friendly and love to talk with foreigners.
 The Panamanians are similar and also easy to connect to.

 In terms of cultural tourism, Costa Rica has little to offer and it’s mostly located in central San Jose, which very few people travel to.
 Panama, on the other hand, has a few very interesting things, mostly located in the capital too.
-You have the Panama Canal, one of the most impressive engineering achievements in the worlds, the ruins of Old Panama and the Casco Antiguo.
+You have the Panama Canal, one of the most impressive engineering achievements in the world, the ruins of Old Panama and the Casco Antiguo.
 Panama City is much more interesting than San José.

 In conclusion, Panama has much more to offer in terms of culture and heritage which is a nice contrast from all the nature and wild you get to explore in the rest of the country.
 Costa Rica is more one dimensional.

 Which is the best eco-friendly destination?
 Panama or Costa Rica?

 When it comes to being a friend of the environment, Costa Rica is the star.

 Costa Rica takes environmental sustainability very seriously and plans to be carbon neutral by 2021 and to zero out emissions by 2050.
 These are very ambitious goals but they reflect how important ecology is for Costa Rica.
 While traveling in Costa Rica you’ll notice this and all the signs asking for not littering and to reduce pollution.
 Not everything is perfect and you still find trash, sometimes, but Costa Rica is doing the right things and going in the right direction here.